 Silent and boundless,

 Yet pervading all without fail,

 It may be regarded as the Mother of the world.

 And, in the absence of a better word, call it

 The Tao is to the world what a great river or an ocean is to the streams and brooks.

-Needless to say, I personally cherish my copy of the Tao Te Ching, translated by Dr. John C. H. Wu and I highly recommend this gem be on everyone’s nightstand for reflection and reconnection to the very essence of life.
+I cherish my copy of the Tao Te Ching and highly recommend this gem be on everyone’s nightstand for reflection and reconnection to the very essence of life.

 Here are the quotes from the classic that really spoke to me.

 27 Tao Te Ching Quotes That Speak to My Soul

 1. “Between Heaven and Earth, / There seems to be a Bellows: / It is empty, and yet it is inexhaustible; / The more it works, the more comes out of it. / No amount of words can fathom it: / Better look for it within you.” — Tao Te Ching